 While liability insurance should be in place by the owners of the venue where a band will be performing, more frequently the musicians themselves must have liability insurance in place in order to perform at a venue.
 A band can be sued for its own direct actions; however, other situations where a band and its members could be held liable include: if a piece of equipment drops from the stage and injures an audience member, or if someone were to trip over a microphone cord.
 In many cases, the owner of a venue requires that performers show proof of their own liability coverage so that their own liability insurance is covered in the event that the performers are negligent.

 Cost of band liability insurance:

-Pricing is based on revenue and annual premiums start at US/CDN $500 for $1M in coverage.
+Pricing is based on revenue and annual premiums start at US/CAD $500 (subject to change) for $1M in coverage.
 Compare this to the potential costs arising from a lawsuit and the coverage is priceless.

 Submit a comment